dianavile/Code-Notes/ARIA.md

   - can refer to elements that are hidden for assestive technologies ( hidden for example).
   - Don't have the label clicking behaviour like `<label>` and `aria-label`.

+#### Name the Elements
+- In each case, provide the label for the first, or outermost, element.
+- If the element would be hidden from the accessibility tree, choose "No label".
+- HTML labelling techniques, and ARIA roles and attributes, must be used correctly in order to be effective.

 ### d.
 Landmarks and ARIA roles
 - Landmarks may not have support in browsers' old versions.
 So we need to use role attribute with them.
   -Examples: